0opsDev/Floura-Engine/README.md

-Fluora Engine is a Open Source C++ Game Engine created for the purpose of learning OpenGL,
+Floura Engine is a Open Source C++ Game Engine created for the purpose of learning OpenGL,

 Features:
 ---